-Our application deadline for Fall 2019 admissions is December 1st, 2018.
+Our application deadline for Fall 2020 admission is December 1st, 2019.
 We do not admit students during the spring or summer semester.
-Because admissions to our doctoral program is extremely competitive, it is important that all materials and supporting documents are received no later than December 1st to guarantee consideration for admissions.
+Because admission to our doctoral program is extremely competitive, it is important that all materials and supporting documents are received no later than December 1st to guarantee consideration for admissions.

 Required Application Materials:

 - Three letters of recommendation (please use KU's online letter of recommendation system when you apply)

 - List of psychology courses taken and grades received

 In addition to materials submitted online, applicants must also provide:

 - Official Graduate Record Examination (GRE) scores (KU's institutional code is 6871)

 - Transcripts from all institutions from which a degree was obtained, or any institutions attended post-bachelors.
 Copies of official transcripts that you have opened may be uploaded to the application online and used for admissions consideration.
 If you are admitted, sealed, or official electronic transcripts showing degree conferral, if applicable, must be provided by the end of your first semester at KU.
 Send official, sealed transcripts to:

 Lawrence, KS 66045-7535